isomerpages/govtech-gobusiness/_FAQ/1d2-marineonly.md

 You will need to update your manpower details as soon as there is a change in the specific workers required to work on-site, as this will affect arrangements for your workers’ regular swab tests.

 #### **11. My SSIC code is in Marine/Offshore/Process but that is not the nature of my work.
 Do I still have to submit my manpower details?**
 Manpower details are required for companies utilising  Marine Shipyard or Process manpower quota as defined under MOM.
-These details are required to ensure that your workers’ SG WorkPass app AccessCode reflects their approval to be deployed for work and to facilitate arrangement for regular swab tests.
+These details are required to ensure that your workers’ SGWorkPass app AccessCode reflects their approval to be deployed for work and to facilitate arrangement for regular swab tests.

 #### **12. I have successfully submitted my manpower details but the Workpass app still comes out as red.
 Can I proceed to deploy my workers?**
 The AccessCode factors in a few parameters, namely: